Miguel Cabrera Player Props: Tigers vs. Twins

 Miguel Cabrera At The Plate

-- Cabrera is hitting .227 with eight doubles, a home run and 13 walks.
+- Cabrera is hitting .230 with nine doubles, a home run and 13 walks.

-- In 55.6% of his 36 games this season, Cabrera has picked up at least one hit.
-He's also had five multi-hit games.
+- Cabrera has reached base via a hit in 21 games this year (of 37 played), and had multiple hits in five of those games.

-- Cabrera has driven in a run in seven games this year (19.4%), including two games with multiple runs batted in.
+- In seven games this year (18.9%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven games this year (19.4%), but has had no multi-run games.
+- He has scored a run in seven of 37 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.